AURORA BIENNIAL 2026: MEET THE CURATORS

 2025 PROGRAM

-Art Quest will once again use the mobility of technology to create accessible cultural experiences in three Dallas neighborhoods:
+Art Quest once again used the mobility of technology to create accessible cultural experiences in three Dallas neighborhoods:

 JUNE 4 | BACHMAN